poirier/cheat/vue.rst

 * The vue docs make a point of saying that properties are a `one-way flow <https://vuejs.org/v2/guide/components-props.html#One-Way-Data-Flow>`_ of information into components.
-But that's not strictly true.
-  If you pass an object as the prop value, the component can modify the content of the object just fine.
-True, this might bypass reactivity etc (I haven't tested that), but it's not like this is impossible.

-  Actually, the docs *warn* that you can do this.
-But I don't think they really explain why you shouldn't take advantage of it.
-At least in simple cases, it seems easier than setting up ``v-model``, and you can do it for more than one property.

-* If you don't want to (or can't) do that, then for other ways to get information back out of a component, you can use:
+* To get information back out of a component, you can use:

   * events
   * the store